jhirniak/APIs/apis/what_are_potatos.md

 The answer seems clearly to change with time, it can go from right to totally unexpected answer at the beginning, in the middle getting similar description, but some not that much expected (e.g. beans or crops), at the end getting one answer repeatedly, but which also changes (at the end I was getting 200 sweet potatoes, which then changed to assorted potatoes).

-This is quite interesting how many responses I got within 2 days and the convergance to one answer, but it is worth noting that in general the quality of the answer improved.
+This is quite interesting how many responses I got within 2 days and the convergance to one answer, but it is worth noting that in general the quality of answer improved.

 # Observations